rednafi/digressions/_posts/2020-03-15-mysql-install.md

 FlUSH PRIVILEGES;
 ```

-### Loading Sample Database to Your Own Mysql Server
+### Loading Sample Database to Your Own MySQL Server

 To load `mysqlsampledatabase.sql` to your own server (In this case the user is `redowan`.
 Provide database `password` in the prompt), first fireup the server and type the following commands: